 Mission and Values

+NFPD is dedicated to serving all who call upon us with proficiency, integrity and compassionate response.

-NFPD's mission and values are to provide fire prevention, fire suppression, hazardous materials response, rescue, disaster preparedness, and emergency medical services to its citizens and property, persons conducting business in or traveling through the District, and areas outside of the District through intergovernmental agreement, to the extent allowed by applicable law.
+The District shall provide fire prevention, fire suppression, hazardous materials response, rescue, disaster preparedness, and emergency medical services to its citizens and property, persons conducting business in or traveling through the District, and areas outside of the District through intergovernmental agreement, to the extent allowed by applicable law.

 By providing the foregoing services, NFPD will help preserve human life, prevent injury, suffering, or discomfort, and prevent the destruction of property from fire, medical crises, hazardous materials incidents, storms, floods, or other natural or man-made disasters.
 This Handbook is intended to implement and promote NFPD's goals and purposes and shall be applied and interpreted accordingly.